Rizo11/ai_naxalov/py4r/README.md

     [1, 2] == [1, 2]    # True
     [1, 2] == [1, 3]    # False
     ```
-    - `is` (same identity) compares the references, are they the same object or not
+    - `is` (same identity) compares the references, are they the same object or not, used for identity comparison
     ```python
     [1, 2] is [1, 2]            # False
     [1, 2] is [1, 3]            # False